koopthekoopa/wii-ipl/README.md

 A work-in-progress decompilation of the Wii Menu (4.3).

 This repository does **not** contain any assets or assembly of the executable whatsoever.
-An existing copy of the Wii Menu is required.
+An existing WAD of the Wii Menu is required.

 Supported versions:
 - `43J`: Version **4.3J** (Japan)